 The leading proponents of socialism in England and France, Robert Owen and Étienne Cabet respectively, held this view.
 Marx, by contrast, combined the French idea of the proletarians as a separate class that would rise or fall as one, with the philosophies of Hegel and his critics.

 Hegel, Feuerbach, and Marx

 Hegel’s philosophy was itself a reaction against Enlightenment ideas.
 Philosophers such as David Hume and Immanuel Kant had argued that humans gain their understanding of the world through their senses.
 They are able to construct an image of the world in this way, but the image necessarily falls short of reality.
-Causal relationships are merely inferences that we draw from our observation of the world.
-Our need to rely on inferences creates an irreducible gap between our image of the world and the underlying reality.
-Hegel did not accept this conclusion.
+Causal relationships, for example, are inferences that we draw from our observation of the world.
+Our need to rely on such inferences creates an irreducible gap between our image of the world and the underlying reality.
+Hegel rejected this claim.
 He believed that true knowledge was accessible, at least in principle.
 The world is built upon rationality, he said, and this rationality has the same nature as human reasoning.
 Their sameness makes true knowledge possible.

 For Hegel there is in the last analysis no distinction between mind and its object.
 Both have a common denominator, which Hegel calls Reason and which appears under the guise of Spirit in the historical world.
 Spirit[’s]…“internal contradictions” are resolved in the dialectical process, whereby the potentialities of all things unfold in a pattern of self-transcendence to a higher unity.
 Dialectical progress, though mirrored in thought, is the objective history of the real world.36